 Moreover, your project has to meet certain requirements in order to pass the selective process of the platform.
 So you might face certain limitations.

 Furthermore, you can’t test your idea on Kickstarter without having a working prototype.
-This requirement may become an obstacle for the companies that need funding for making a prototype.
+This requirement may become an obstacle for companies that need funding to make a prototype.

 Nonetheless, the level of support you get by running a campaign on Kickstarter goes beyond the exchange of money and goods.
 The platform gives you the opportunity to build a dedicated customer base and a community before your pre-sale product launch.
 Knowing that there are people who support your idea and visions and truly wish you success is really encouraging.